 Why Trust GearLab

 Over the last three years, we've tested almost 100 different e-bikes across multiple e-bike categories.
-For this review, we exhaustively researched the best electric bikes for commuting.
-This review focuses on our 12 favorites, and we show you how they compare in side-by-side testing.
+For this review, we conducted an exhaustive research of the best electric bikes for commuting.
+This review highlights our 11 favorites, and we compare them side by side in our testing.
 Our rigorous e-bike testing process started with assembling each bike before weighing them ourselves for consistency.
-We rode each bike for several weeks for an extended period while performing a standardized range test, handling tests, and commuting and running errands around town.
-We test their acceleration, hill-climbing ability, and measure their peak power and torque.
+We rode each bike for several weeks while performing standardized tests to assess range, power, and handling.
+We also test their acceleration, hill-climbing ability, and measure their peak torque on a dynamometer.
 When our testing concluded, we rated each model on several predetermined metrics, including ride quality, range, power output, user interface, and ease of assembly.
 The cumulative scores helped us determine our best overall and other award winners.

 Analysis and Test Results